University Business Travel Insurance Procedure

 If your pre-booked flight is cancelled, and instead of a full refund, the flight operator offers you a free replacement flight – even if it is with a different airline – or a free replacement flight at a later date, you cannot make a claim.

-For any other travel claim not related to coronavirus, please contact the Insurance Office.
+For any other claim which is not related to cancellation or curtailment, please contact the Insurance Office for advice.

-Due to the volume of requests received, please do not resend your claim request more than once to any insurance mailbox.
+Due to the volume of requests received, please do not resend your claim request.
 The Insurance Office will acknowledge your email as soon as possible.

 All claims will be assessed by the insurers based on the evidence and supporting information provided, and on a case-by-case basis.
 Personal data (including sensitive information) on the claim form is used by the insurance company but may also be shared with other relevant personnel in the University if necessary.